UPTokenizing/digitalIdentity/README.md

    ```

 2. **Connect MySQL with the frontend**
-   For the database to connect directly with the frontend, create a `.env` file in the root folder of your project (the same directory where the server.js file is located) with the following settings:
+   For the database to connect directly with the frontend, create a `.env` file in the root folder of your project (the same directory where the server.js file is located) with the following settings based on the past example:
    ```env
    DB_HOST=tokphy-mysql
    DB_USER=tokuser